-The seamless attribute is a boolean attribute, which means that if it exists it is set to true and if it does not exist, it is set to false.
-The only valid values of seamless are an empty string "" or "seamless".
+The seamless attribute is a boolean attribute, which means that if it is true it exists and false otherwise.
+The only valid values of seamless are an empty string or "seamless".
 The attribute can also be used without any value: